powderkeglabs/quorum-marketing/public/_stories/electronic-condo-proxies.md

-### The story of one condo's success with electronic proxies

-**Dec.
-2, 2015 - by JJ Hiew**

-*This is an origin story of sorts, I'm a director on my condo's board.
-Quorum was created to solve a personal need...*
+## Case Study: Electronic Proxies at a Client Condo

+### Summary

+Our Client is a 200-unit downtown Toronto residential condo corporation that has traditionally had issues reaching quorum at their AGMs.
+Using the [Quorum platform](http://getquorum.com), they were able to significantly increase the number of proxies submitted year-over-year and successfully reached quorum days in advance of their AGM.

+A live demo of an online proxy form can be found at [demo.getquorum.com](https://demo.getquorum.com).

 ---

-As per the [Ontario Condominium Act](http://www.ontario.ca/laws/statute/98c19), every condo needs to hold an annual general meeting (AGM) for unit owners.
-The meeting is used to [conduct business that requires owners to vote](http://www.condoinformation.ca/owners-meetings-voting), such as the election new directors or the addition of new by-laws.
-It's similar to the AGM's held by traditional public corporations.
+As per the [Ontario Condominium Act](http://www.ontario.ca/laws/statute/98c19), every condo needs to hold an annual general meeting (AGM) of owners.
+The meeting is used to [conduct business that requires owners to vote](http://www.condoinformation.ca/owners-meetings-voting), such as the election new directors or on the amendment of by-laws.
+It's similar in nature to the AGM's held by publicly traded for-profit corporations.

-##### What is "Quorum"?
-Each meeting requires a minimum number of units to be present in order for it to be considered valid.
-The Condo Act requires quorum to be at least 25% of the units in a condo.
-Owners can either attend the meeting in person or be represented by proxy.
+These meetings require "quorum", a minimum number of members to be represented, in order to be considered valid.
+In condo terms, members are the owners of the units, and quorum is (at minimum) 25% of the total units in the condo.
+Unit owners can either attend the meeting in person or be represented "by proxy", which is a third party given the power to represent the owner through a legal form.
+A Proxy is obligated to vote according to the owner's wishes.

-##### What is a "Proxy"?
-Owners can fill out a form that legally assigns power of representation to a third party.
-A Proxy also has the power to vote on that owners behalf, but are typically obligated to vote according to the owner's wishes.

-##### Many condos struggle to achieve quorum
+##### Many condos struggle to reach quorum
-Why?

-It's a complex question, but it really comes down to this:  owners just don't care enough to attend meetings or submit a proxy form.
-Actually, owners don't care enough to do *anything* that requires significant effort or that poses an inconvenience to them.

-The condo industry has a term for this -- "Owner Apathy".
+Why is that?
+Well, it's complicated.

+But there's often a combination of there being a significant effort and/or substantial inconvenience for owners to attend a meeting or submit a proxy form.
+Or, do anything for that matter.
+The condo industry has a term for this...

+"Owner Apathy"

-We can't blame owners for being apathetic, life is too busy to worry about boring meetings and legal forms.
+We can't blame owners though, life is too busy to worry about boring meetings and legal forms.
+But the consequences of failing to reach quorum are not good...

 ##### So what if quorum's not reached?
 The meeting must be adjourned and rescheduled for a later date.
-The challenge is this: you won't know if you'll reached quorum until the meeting commences.
-It's not something you can plan for; having to adjourn and reschedule an in-progress meeting is a huge waste of time and money.
+Having to adjourn and reschedule an in-progress meeting is a huge waste of time and money.
 This is especially true for condos that lack the facilities to hold meetings on site.

-There are also costs related to the service of notice (printing and postage), auditor attendance, minute takers, and more.
-In my condo's case, it's approximately $2500 in hard costs to hold a meeting.
+There are also costs related to the AGM informational package (printing and postage), auditor attendance, minute takers, and more -- all of which have to be done again for the rescheduled meeting.

+In our client's case, it's upwards of $2500 in hard costs **per meeting**.

+The challenge for corporations is that they won't know if quorum will be reached until the meeting commences.
+There's no way to plan for failure...

-##### How do condos deal with quorum now?
+##### How do condos typically deal with this problem?
-They ask owners to fill out a proxy and send it to the management office immediately -- it's basically the only way we can guarantee representation.
-But getting owners to submit a proxy is easier said than done,  remember what I said about apathy?

-Getting an owner to read the AGM informational package, fill out a proxy form, then drop it off at the management office is no simple task.
-It usually requires significant effort by the directors and management to canvas door-to-door and solicit owners for proxies.
+Condos usually provide a templated proxy form to owners who are encouraged to fill it out and submit it to the management office prior to the meeting.
+But getting owners to complete the required action is easier said than done.
+Owners need to review the AGM informational package, fill out the proxy form, then drop it off at the management office - this is a substantial inconvenience.

+So the condo directors and property management team resorts to solicitation and door-to-door canvasing to collect proxies.

-##### What?!
-You want me to canvas after a full day of work?
-Ain't NOBODY got time for that!
+##### *"Canvasing after a full day of work, ain't nobody got time for that!"*

-Directors are volunteers and often lack the time or will to canvas.
-I definitely don't want to spend the few precious hours I have in the evenings knocking on doors.
-Owners don't want their evenings to be disturbed either.
+A common reaction for volunteer condo directors who lack the time (or inclination) to canvas.
+Heck, I definitely wouldn't want to spend the few precious hours I have in the evenings knocking on my neighbours' doors.
+I'm pretty sure the owners don't want their evenings to be disturbed by solicitors either.

-And management shouldn’t be soliciting owners for political reasons.

-There’s got to be a better way, and we had an idea...
+Our client was facing this issue and figured there had to be a better way.
+That's where the [Quorum platform](http://getquorum.com) comes in...

 ---

-### THE ELECTRONIC PROXY FORM
+### Quorum - The Electronic Proxy System

-We believed we could achieve quorum through proxies alone by:
+Our mission was simple - help our client achieve quorum through proxies by...

-1. Making it even easier and more convenient for owners to submit them
+**1) Making it even easier and more convenient for owners to submit them; and**

-2. Giving owners a reason to care about quorum
+**2) Giving owners a reason to care about reaching quorum.**

-##### On Making it easy
+##### Making it easy
 <div class="flex">
 ![The Proxy Form](/assets/images/hero.png "The Proxy Form") *The Electronic Proxy*
 </div>

-We created a simple and secure proxy form web application that only registered owners could fill out.
-On submission, a protected PDF copy of the proxy is emailed to the owner for confirmation then sent to the Corporation for verification.
-The proxies are printed and registered by the manager ahead of the meeting.
-Simple, easy, and quick; it took owners 2 minutes on average to fill out a form, and owners could do it all from the comfort of their device's web browser.
+We provide a simple-to-use, secure, and Condo Act compliant electronic proxy form that registered owners can fill out online.
+Copies of the proxy are sent to the Corporation immediately and to the unit owner for their records.
+The proxies are printed and registered by the Property Manager ahead of the meeting.

+Simple, easy, and quick.

+It took owners 2 minutes on average to fill out a form, which they could do from the comfort of their device's web browser.

-But the electronic proxy is only effective if owners know to use it.
-Fortunately for us, our owners have opted ­in to email communications from the Corporation.
-We applied basic online email marketing techniques to inform owners about the proxy tool.
-An initial email was sent with a link to the electronic proxy, then automatic recurring emails would remind owners to fill out the form.
+To get the word out, an initial email was sent with a link to the electronic proxy, then automatic recurring emails would remind owners to fill out the form.
 Only owners that haven’t yet filled out the form would receive the reminders.

-##### On Giving owners a reason to care
+##### Giving owners a reason to care
-Apathy is a powerful force; ease and convenience matters not unless owners care enough to take action.
-So let’s give them a reason to care about achieving quorum.
-It was important that our reminder emails educate owners on why it matters -- how quorum relates to their *money*.
+Ease and convenience matters not unless owners care enough to take action.
+We give them a reason to care about achieving quorum because our reminder emails educate owners on why it matters: that failing to reach quorum has a monetary cost to them.

 <div class="flex">
 ![Our educational email reminders](/assets/images/proxies/quorum-email.jpg) *Our educational email reminders*
 </div>

-Holding a meeting is expensive, in our case it’s approximately $2500 in hard costs.
-Having reschedule the meeting would cost even more money.
-That’s $2500 multiplied by however many meeting attempts are required.
-It’s a crazy amount of time and money to waste, we made sure owners knew this.
+Holding a meeing is expensive.
+But having to hold the same meeting multiple times?
+Now that's just plain wasteful.

 ---

 ### The Results Of Our AGM Campaign?

-Below are our AGM attendance numbers from the last two years.
-Our minimum for quorum is 25% or approximately 50 owners.
+Below are the AGM attendance numbers for our client from the last two years.
+Quorum is **50 units**.

 <table class="striped">
   <thead>
     <tr>
-        <th data-field="id">Owners represented ...</th>
+        <th data-field="id">Units represented ...</th>
         <th data-field="2015">2015 - with online proxies</th>
         <th data-field="2014">2014 - paper only</th>
     </tr>